coq/coq/doc/sphinx/addendum/program.rst

 case, one can first define the lemma’s statement using :cmd:`Definition` and use it as the goal afterwards.
 Otherwise the proof will be started with the elaborated version as a goal.
-The :attr:`Program` attribute can similarly be used with :cmd:`Variable`, :cmd:`Hypothesis`, :cmd:`Axiom` etc.
+The :attr:`program` attribute can similarly be used with :cmd:`Variable`, :cmd:`Hypothesis`, :cmd:`Axiom` etc.

 .. _solving_obligations: